Kotlin/KEEP/proposals/context-receivers.md

   ```

 Conceptually, context receivers of a declaration have no order.
 However, a signature of a contextual functional type
-replicates the textual order they are declared.
+replicates the textual order they are declared in.
 We consider the future introduction of automatic conversion between
 two similar functional types that differ only in the order of context receivers (for example, `context(A, B) () -> Unit`
 and `context(B, A) () -> Unit`).
 In 1.6.20, it won't be supported.